 - Chinese with Mike.
 Chinese teacher Mike Laoshi brings his own brand of humor and fun to weekly Chinese lessons on his YouTube channel.

 - Netflix, Amazon Prime or Hulu.
 Any of these popular streaming sites allow you to search for movies and TV shows in the target language.
 (For example, just click the “International” genre in Netflix to pull up an array of intriguing options!)
-Some of my favorites: the Russian film “Solaris” available on Amazon Prime, and the German movie “Downfall” on Netflix.
+Some of my favorites: the Russian film “Solaris” and the German movie “Downfall” on Amazon Prime.

 Foreign language videos offer limitless opportunity to add authenticity and sparkle to your daily classroom routine.